AllenDowney/EqualityWEF/HALE/data_inventory.md

 **Relevance**: Drug overdoses, particularly opioid overdoses, are a major cause of death in some OECD countries (especially the US) and may contribute significantly to the HALE gender gap.
 This indicator captures overdose deaths that may not be fully captured in the WHO poisoning indicator.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Alcohol Use Disorders Death Rates (Downloaded)

+**Indicator**: B.7.1 Alcohol use disorders
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: B.7.1 Alcohol use disorders
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_alcohol_use_disorders_deaths_male.csv`
+- `data/ihme_alcohol_use_disorders_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Alcohol use disorders are a significant cause of death and may contribute to the HALE gender gap.
+Men typically have higher rates of alcohol-related mortality than women.
+This indicator provides comprehensive alcohol use disorder death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is an alternative to the WHO alcohol-attributable death rate indicator (SA_0000001832) which only has data for 2019.
+IHME data provides much better temporal coverage, allowing for more recent data and temporal analysis.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Self-Harm (Suicide) Death Rates (Downloaded)

+**Indicator**: B.7.3 Self-harm
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: B.7.3 Self-harm
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_self_harm_deaths_male.csv`
+- `data/ihme_self_harm_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Self-harm (suicide) is a significant cause of death and contributes to the HALE gender gap.
+Men typically have much higher suicide rates than women in most countries.
+This indicator provides comprehensive self-harm death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is an alternative to the WHO suicide rate indicator (MH_12) which has data for 2000-2021.
+IHME data provides slightly better temporal coverage (starting from 1990) and may have different methodology or data sources.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Interpersonal Violence (Homicide) Death Rates (Downloaded)

+**Indicator**: B.7.4 Interpersonal violence
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: B.7.4 Interpersonal violence
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_interpersonal_violence_deaths_male.csv`
+- `data/ihme_interpersonal_violence_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Interpersonal violence (homicide) is a significant cause of death and contributes to the HALE gender gap.
+Men typically have much higher homicide rates than women in most countries.
+This indicator provides comprehensive interpersonal violence death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is an alternative to the WHO homicide rate indicator (VIOLENCE_HOMICIDERATE) which has data for 2000-2021.
+IHME data provides better temporal coverage (starting from 1990) and may have different methodology or data sources.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Road Injuries (Road Traffic Crash) Death Rates (Downloaded)

+**Indicator**: Road injuries
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: Road injuries
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_road_injuries_deaths_male.csv`
+- `data/ihme_road_injuries_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Road injuries (road traffic crashes) are a significant cause of death and contribute to the HALE gender gap.
+Men typically have 2-4 times higher road traffic death rates than women in most countries due to higher exposure to driving (including occupational exposure), occupational hazards, and potentially risk-taking behaviors.
+This indicator provides comprehensive road injury death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is an alternative to the WHO road traffic crash death rate indicator (SA_0000001459) which only has data for 2019.
+IHME data provides much better temporal coverage, allowing for temporal analysis and more recent data.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Maternal Disorders Death Rates (Downloaded)

+**Indicator**: Maternal disorders
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Female only (inherently female-specific)

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: Maternal disorders
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Female
+- Metric: Rate

+**Files**:
+- `data/ihme_maternal_disorders_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Maternal disorders (maternal mortality) are a significant cause of death for women and can contribute to the HALE gender gap, especially in lower-income countries.
+High maternal mortality can significantly reduce female life expectancy, explaining why some countries have smaller gender gaps.
+This indicator provides comprehensive maternal disorder death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is an alternative to the WHO maternal mortality ratio indicator (MDG_0000000026) which has data for 1985-2023.
+Note: WHO indicator uses ratio per 100,000 live births, while IHME uses rate per 100,000 population, so they measure slightly different things.
+IHME data may be useful for temporal analysis and provides consistent methodology with other IHME indicators.
+**Note**: Maternal disorders are inherently female-specific (deaths during pregnancy, childbirth, or within 42 days of termination of pregnancy).
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### All-Cause Deaths Under 5 Years of Age (Downloaded)

+**Indicator**: All causes (under 5 years)
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: <5 years
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: All causes
+- Measure: Deaths
+- Locations: OECD
+- Age: <5 years
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_all_causes_under5_deaths_male.csv`
+- `data/ihme_all_causes_under5_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: All-cause mortality for children under 5 years of age is relevant to the HALE gender gap because HALE is calculated from birth, so early-life mortality directly affects HALE calculations.
+If child mortality differs by gender, it directly contributes to the HALE gender gap.
+Infant and child mortality is typically higher in males (biological vulnerability + some behavioral factors).
+This indicator provides comprehensive all-cause under-5 mortality rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
+This is different from the WHO under-five mortality rate (U5MR, MDG_0000000007) which measures deaths per 1,000 live births.
+The IHME indicator measures deaths per 100,000 population, providing a complementary perspective on early-life mortality.
+Data includes separate male and female values, allowing for gender gap analysis.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Diabetes Type 2 Death Rates (Downloaded)

 **Indicator**: B.8.1.2 Diabetes mellitus type 2